The Art of Keeping Your Cool: Handling High-Maintenance Clients

 Communicating on multiple platforms, such as social media, to website submission form, to email, to phone calls.
 It's normally just someone who is picking the phone up and just using the closest means to communicate, however, it can also be a tactic used to create confusion, and lose details, for the client to then later say that you said one thing and then didn't deliver. (been here, done this)

 It's really hard to keep up with the client when they are coming from all places and it can be confusing.
 They will usually start the message with Hi this is so & so, I have an event on this date, and then proceeds to tell you their information.
 I am not sure why anyone wouldn't just continue to use the same email chain, but it's a slippery slope.
+This is why a system for inquiries is really important.
+Typically, once someone has reached out from whatever platform they found you, to send the invoice and begin contact through the email platform.
+If the client continues to ask questions from other places, I copy what they have said into the response in an email staying on the chain with the invoice.
+This way, all of the details are staying in one place, and you never have to search for anything!

 The next thing is watch out for is Multiple Points of Contact on the Event.
 That's a very easy way to confuse the client for being multiple events and then it turns out to be one in the same.
 It has happened a few times, especially in the bachelorette world.
-One girl will begin the planning and another will pick it up.
-This is where your admin and organizing skills really have to come into play because if not, you're going to have trouble keeping up! (this is why I use honeybooks, so I can just add the new email to the correspondence and then it's all in one place!)
+One girl will begin the planning, and another will pick it up.
+This is where your admin and organizing skills really have to come into play because if not, you're going to have trouble keeping up! (this is why I use Honeybooks, so I can just add the new email to the correspondence and then it's all in one place!)

 Lastly, the name change.
-When a client tells me multiple names, dates, guest count changes, they are either just confused in general and the plans arent set, or they are trying to confuse you.
-Either way, this is the client I just sort of wait to see what happens, send the invoice to, and remind them when we are closer to the date.
-Half of the time I end up booking one of the names :) If you're keeping up that's a 100% closing rate ;) I believe the new term to say is "I cooked"
+When a client tells me multiple names, dates, guest count changes, they are either just confused in general and the plans aren’t set, or they have an assistant and they are trying ot figure out plans with you.
+Either way, this is the client I just sort of, wait to see what happens, send the invoice, and see if they want to move forward with the menu suggested, and try to get all of the details for the event to go smoothly, try to match the scene, and just make delicious food.
+Half of the time I end up booking one of the names :) If you're keeping up that's a 100% closing rate ;)

 Keep cooking with love, Chef Jojo 🍳💋